dell/karavi-metrics-powerflex/README.md

 [![Go version](https://img.shields.io/github/go-mod/go-version/dell/karavi-metrics-powerflex)](go.mod)
 [![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/dell/karavi-metrics-powerflex?include_prereleases&label=latest&style=flat-square)](https://github.com/dell/karavi-metrics-powerflex/releases/latest)

-Karavi Metrics for PowerFlex is part of the Karavi open source suite of Kubernetes storage enablers for Dell EMC products.
+Karavi Metrics for PowerFlex is part of Karavi Observability storage enabler, which provides Kubernetes administrators standardized approaches for storage observability in Kuberenetes environments.

 Karavi Metrics for PowerFlex is an open source distributed solution that provides insight into storage usage and performance as it relates to the CSI (Container Storage Interface) Driver for Dell EMC PowerFlex.
 This project provides the following metrics:

 - **[Storage System I/O Performance Metrics](./docs/IO_PERFORMANCE.md)**: Visibility into the I/O performance of a storage system (IOPs, bandwidth, latency) broken down by Kubernetes node and volume
 - **[Storage Pool Consumption By CSI Driver](./docs/STORAGE_CAPACITY.md)**: Visibility into the total, used, and available capacity for a storage pool/storage class

 Karavi Metrics for PowerFlex captures telemetry data of storage usage and performance obtained through the CSI Driver for Dell EMC PowerFlex.
 The Metrics service then  pushes it to the OpenTelemetry Collector, so it can be processed, and exported in a format consumable by Prometheus.
 Prometheus can then be configured to scrape the OpenTelemetry Collector exporter endpoint to provide metrics so they can be visualized in Grafana.
-Please see [Getting Started Guide](https://github.com/dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md) for information on requirements, deployment, and usage.
+Please see [Getting Started Guide](https://github.com/dell/karavi-observability/blob/main/docs/GETTING_STARTED_GUIDE.md) for information on requirements, deployment, and usage.

 ## Table of Contents